GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 * `columns` is a number of matrix columns.
 * `data` is definition of non-zero matrix elements.
 It is a initializer list of triples having a form `{ row_index, column_index, value }`.
 In fact, it is very much like the coordinates format - [COO](https://en.wikipedia.org/wiki/Sparse_matrix#Coordinate_list_(COO)).

 The constructor also accepts `Real` and `Index` allocators (\ref TNL::Allocators) but their are not important for this example.
+A method `setElements` works the same way:

+\includelineno SparseMatrixExample_setElements.cpp

-The result looks as follows:
+The result of both examples looks as follows:

 \include SparseMatrixExample_Constructor_init_list_2.out